Blast Radius:

 Early Concept & Rules Prototyping

-The first version was handwritten notecards.
-Rough, barely playable, but enough to test the core loop.
-That loop has stayed largely intact ever since: draw an item card, then choose your action.
+Blast Radius started as a course assignment with a clear design principle from day one: agency over randomness.
+The first version was handwritten notecards, rough enough to test the core loop but nothing more.
+That loop has stayed intact ever since: draw a card, then choose your action.
 Use an item, complete an objective, or trade with another player.
-Four hand-cut, laminated prototype iterations later, the game had found its initial shape — the first of what would eventually become seven total prototypes before launch.

 Final version of the rulebook before shifting to digital